 Even though landscaping lights are low voltage, they are still capable of producing enough heat to ignite grass if there is not sufficient air space given around the lights to allow the heat to disperse.
 In addition, that air area can catch fire if it is full of dead leaves and litter.
 This article will discuss low-voltage landscape lighting problems and important facts about low-voltage lighting.
-But first, is your low-voltage landscape lightingOpens in a new tab. a fire hazard?
+But first, is your low-voltage landscape lighting a fire hazard?

 No. Low-voltage landscape lighting is not a fire hazard if the connection is made correctly.
 It requires a heat source before a fire can start from exposed wiring or other external materials.
 But there are also dangers and risks associated with low-voltage lighting.